 The resident will abide by the regulations of the university set forth in the current edition of the Student Handbook and Use of Campus Facilities Policy, the regulations set forth in the Housing Contract and Resource Guide and by the regulations established by the Residence Hall Council of the building in which he/she resides.
 This includes provisions outlined in the Community Agreements established by each living unit.
 The provisions of this Housing Contract may only be waived or modified in writing by the Associate Vice President/Director of Residence Life.

-The Associate Vice President/Director of Residence Life, Director of Housing Operations, Associate Directors of Residence Life, Assistant Directors of Residence Life, Area Directors and the staff of residences (Complex Director, Head Residents, Hall Directors, Resident Assistants, Graduate Resident Assistants, Housing Assistants and Community Advocates) are responsible for enforcing regulations as outlined in the current edition of the Student Handbook and Use of Campus Facilities Policy.
+The Vice President for Student Affairs, Dean of Students, Associate Vice President/Director of Residence Life, Director of Housing Operations, Associate Directors of Residence Life, Assistant Directors of Residence Life, Area Directors and the staff of residences (Complex Director, Head Residents, Hall Directors, Resident Assistants, Graduate Resident Assistants, Housing Assistants and Program Advocates) are responsible for enforcing regulations as outlined in the current edition of the Student Handbook and Use of Campus Facilities Policy.

 It is expressly understood that violation of policies in the Student Handbook and Use of Campus Facilities Policy, Residence Life Resource Guide or of the terms of this Housing Contract by the resident may result in penalties ranging from a warning to the resident being discharged from the university's residence halls to permanent dismissal from the university.
 The university is under no obligation to house a resident whose Contract has been previously terminated due to a failure to abide by the conditions of this Contract.

 Where appropriate for the personal safety of the resident(s) and by adherence to the university conduct process, the university reserves the right to remove a student from his/her residence hall.
-Students removed from the residence halls for violations of the Contract will still be held to the financial obligations for the Contract period (fall and spring and for the summer term for Tribe Square residents only).
+Students removed from the residence halls for violations of the Contract will still be held to the financial obligations for the Contract period (fall and spring).
 In addition, the university may exclude a student from the residences to protect the public health or the health of the student under the policy and procedure outlined in the Student Handbook and Use of Campus Facilities Policy.